atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 A **synthetic xml file** can also be generated (optional) to ease the integration of synthetic data on a web platform for example.

+The files are saved in a date based directory structure (for example 2019/04/23).
+The Viewer follows the same rules to automatically look for new forecasts.
+To ease the distribution of the forecasts, the output directory can be synchronized by means of a file sharing client (for example `ownCloud <https://owncloud.org/>`_ or Dropbox).

 Graphical user interface
 ------------------------